J08nY/pyecsca-tutorial-ches2024/troubleshooting.md

+## I can not install `requirements.txt`

+For some reason (likely the Python version), you are unable to install the requirements from `requirements.txt`.

+### Solution

+Install the requirements from `requirements.in` which are not pinned to concrete versions.

+---

 ## I see empty space instead of plots

 You are not seeing any plots even in cells that should have them.

 ### Solution

 What may be happening is that Bokeh (the plotting library we are using) requires loading some JavaScript on the client side.
 This JavaScript load may not work in case you do not have a reliable Internet connection or have